GoodPBC/userFeedbackApp/README.md

 ## Heroku Deployment Checklist
-1. __Dynamic Port Binding__ - when we deploy our app, Heroku is going to expect us to listen for incoming http traffic on a specific port
+1. __Dynamic Port Binding__ - when we deploy our app, Heroku.com is going to expect us to listen for incoming http traffic on a specific port

-    **when Heroku runs our app it has the ability to inject environment variables --> look at "const PORT = process.env.PORT || 5000" in server.js**
+    **When Heroku runs our app it has the ability to inject environment variables --> look at "const PORT = process.env.PORT || 5000" in server.js**

 2. __Specify the Node Environment__